 I have my piano close to my computer, together with the original music file and a sheet music program.

-I use the headphones, and I can hear the original file, my piano and the sheet music software Finale.
-I use VLC Media Player to slow down the music, for some fast notes that's necessary.
+I use headphones, to listen to the original file, my piano, and the sheet music software "Finale".
+I use Camtasia to mark and to slow down the music—for some fast notes that's necessary.

-If you find on YouTube someone playing the piece, it can be helpful to watch the mouvements of his hands and fingers too.
+If, on YouTube, you find someone playing the piece, it can be helpful to watch the movements of his hands and fingers too.

 I play together with the original file, and so I can hear if the notes are right.
 When the computer plays the Finale file, it is also possible to recognize the mistakes.
 I hear, into the details, if the music is the same or not.
-You need patience, but it's a very interesting activity.
-I sometimes feel like an archaelogist digging in the sand (my piano) to find the stuff I want.
-And when you're finished, you almost know how to play the piece.
+One needs patience, but it's a very interesting activity.
+I sometimes feel like an archaeologist digging in the sand (my piano) to find the stuff I want.
+And when I'm finished, I almost know how to play the piece.

 I think every music lover has more or less the skill to do it.
 If you want to try it, I can offer you some lessons to help: contact.